DDS Frequently Asked Questions

 Applicants can request a Special Considerations form to remove years from your OGPA due to extenuating circumstances.
 Applicants must be able to demonstrate circumstances that lead to the request, such as personal health issues or immediate family circumstances that impacted their ability to perform well in their studies.

-Applicants requesting special consideration must meet all minimum pre-professional requirements.
-Special consideration cannot be used to requested a waiver of preprofessional requirements.
+Applicants requesting special consideration must meet all minimum academic requirements.
+Special consideration cannot be used to requested a waiver of academic requirements.

 How do I calculate my weighted Overall GPA?